scalapb/ScalaPB/docs/src/main/markdown/customizations.md

   object that matches the generated code (or any of its parent packages).

 - By default, ScalaPB generates Scala sources that are compatible with both Scala 2 and Scala 3.
 To generate sources that can be compiled error-free with `-source feature` on Scala 3 or with `-Xsource:3` on Scala 2.13, set `scala3_sources` to `true` or pass the `scala3_sources` generator parameter.

+- Use `public_constructor_parameters` to make constructor parameters public, including defaults and TypeMappers.
+  This is helpful for automated schema derivation with e.g. `magnolia` when trying to also derive default fields by using the compiler flag `-Yretain-trees`.
+Without this flag, the companion object's `_typemapper_*` fields are private.

 ## Package-scoped options